prashant-ramcharan/webdriver-binary-downloader/README.md

 # WebDriver Binary Downloader #

-WebDriver Binary Downloader conveniently downloads and configures the latest driver binaries needed for Selenium Web Driver tests with no configuration needed.
+WebDriver Binary Downloader automatically downloads and configures the latest driver binaries needed for Selenium Web Driver tests, without the need to manually configure it yourself.

 ## Key Features
 - **Always have the latest driver binaries** as soon as its released.